The days of Snapchat being used solely for sending pictures between friends are over.

 People love to use Snapchat filters and lenses.

-It’s estimated that sponsored filters are seen by 16 million users each day.
+It’s estimated that marketers could reach 40-60% of Snapchat’s daily users with custom Geofilters.
 These filters are a way for people to take creative photos.

-Snapchat has plenty of them built directly into their platform.
-Instead of posting a basic selfie, users can make the image black and white, apply a filter to make their eyes abnormally large, or make their nose disappear.
+Snapchat has plenty of them built directly into its platform.
+Instead of posting a basic selfie, users can make the image black and white, apply a filter to make their eyes abnormally large or make their noses disappear.

 Some filters for video snaps can even change the pitch of your voice.